MichaelWilfred8/test/Iteration 2 Handin/README.txt

 FloorLamp.java: A class that represents the direction lamps on the floor.
 Holds their direction and state.

+GenericThreadedListener: A threaded class that will listen for requests and add them to a queue.

+GenericThreadedSender.java: A threaded class that will send requests placed within the queue.

 Scheduler.java: The scheduler class.
 Gets requests from the floor and elevator subsystem and controls the elevators.

 Test.java: Used to read the csv input file and send requests to the floor